micronaut-projects/micronaut-guides/README.md

 :exclude-for-languages:groovy

-TODO describe how you consume the endpoints exposed by the native image with curl
+TODO describe how you consume the endpoints exposed by the native executable with curl

 :exclude-for-languages: